 — Halo Top (@HaloTopCreamery) June 25, 2018

 Everyone’s favorite low-calorie ice cream brand has some of the most charming social media content around.
-This post is no exception: While it may not explicitly mention the Fourth, those red and white stripes just scream Americana (and summer in general).
+This post is no exception: While it may not explicitly mention the Fourth (or any holiday), those red and white stripes just scream Americana (and summer in general).

 Unlike Pottery Barn’s post, this one does feature a photo of the brand’s offerings, but the caption doesn’t even have so much as a hashtag.
-This makes the post feel relaxed and unaggressive.
+This makes the post feel exceptionally relaxed and unaggressive.
+However, keep in mind that tweets with hashtags get double the engagement of those without, according to research from Buddy Media.

 With a colorful photo, a laid-back caption and a quick tidbit of info about a new product, this post from Casper nails the casual vibe of summer, and probably piqued interest for those mattress-shaped pool floaties, too.

-Take note of the caption’s lack of hashtags, as well: This creates a much cleaner look than dumping 40 different tags into a caption that’s 10 words long.
-Next time you’re posting an Instagram photo, clean it up by putting the hashtags in the comments.
+Take note of the caption’s sparse use of hashtags, as well: This creates a much cleaner look than dumping 30 different tags into a caption that’s 10 words long.
+Next time you’re posting an Instagram photo, clean it up by putting the hashtags in the comments, or just using one or two key hashtags in the caption relevant to your brand or topic.

 4. Blue Apron